zebullax/wg21/proposal.md

 # Motivation

 Attributes are used to great extent and there likely will be attributes added as the language evolve.
-What is missing now is a way for generic code to look into the attributes related to an entity.
+What is missing now is a way for generic code to look into the attributes appertaining to an entity.
-A motivating example is the following
+A motivating toy example is the following

 ```cpp
 [[nodiscard]] bool foo(int i) { return i % 2 ; }